University of Oslo Faculty of Law: Doctoral, licentiate and PhD degrees

+Grade system

+The law faculties in Norway have long used grades differently than other faculties in Norway.
+This is still the case.
+At the University of Oslo, where all those who are accepted to the law programme have an average grade from high school equal to or even higher than the highest grade and are usually the best in their class at high school level, most law students receive the grades C or D. Accordingly, C is considered a better than average grade at the University of Oslo's law faculty, while D is considered a normal grade.
+Very few law students receive the grades A or B. This stands in contrast to other institutions or fields of study, where A and B may be more common grades.
+The law faculties share the exceptionally high admission requirements with the medical faculties.
+In medicine there is a strong tradition in Norway of considering all doctors as part of an educational elite and placing little emphasis on university-level grades due to the very high admission requirements, and this culture of emphasizing that all law graduates from the University of Oslo are part of an educational elite has also become more prevalent in the legal field as admission requirements to the law programme became extremely high.

 Research

 The faculty's two departments of Sociology of Law and Criminology, which are now merged to form a single department, are famous internationally for their contributions to the fields of sociology of law and criminology since the 1950s.
 Eminent academics in this field include Nils Christie, Vilhelm Aubert, and Thomas Mathiesen.

 Ragnar Frisch, who was professor of economics and statistics at the Faculty of Law from 1931 and also served as its dean, founded the discipline of econometrics and coined the terms macroeconomics/microeconomics, and was awarded the first Nobel Memorial Prize in Economic Sciences in 1969.

 The faculty is also recognized internationally for its research on maritime law, petroleum and energy law, human rights, feminist jurisprudence, and the emerging field of information/communication technology law.
 The Norwegian Research Center for Computers and Law is the second-oldest institution in the world in this field.
 Feminist jurisprudence became a recognised discipline at the faculty in 1975, and the faculty established a department of feminist jurisprudence, headed by Tove Stang Dahl, in 1978.

 A number of academic journals are published by or edited at the Faculty of Law, including the Nordic Journal of Human Rights and Tidsskrift for Rettsvitenskap (Scandinavia's leading law journal, established in 1888).